Watch a video about Nico and see how he thrived at the SIELC:

 To address these needs, we operate two schools.
-Our Bronx Early Learning Center in the South Bronx and Staten Island Early Learning Center are model programs that prepare 3-5 year olds, many with significant developmental delays, for success in kindergarten.
+Our Bronx Early Learning Center (BELC) in the South Bronx and Staten Island Early Learning Center (SIELC) in Tottenville are model programs that prepare 3-5 year olds, many with significant developmental delays, for success in kindergarten.

-Many of the children have cognitive and language impairments, social and emotional difficulties, and sensory and motor problems.
+Many students in our schools live with cognitive and language impairments, social and emotional difficulties, and/or sensory and motor problems.
 In some classes, developmentally-delayed children learn in classrooms alongside their typically developing peers.
 Instructional and therapeutic services are provided by certified professionals, including on-site social workers and special educators, as well as speech, physical, and occupational therapists.

-Our staff also includes a psychologist and full-time nurse.
-Teachers encourage the involvement of parents and caregivers and offer support groups, individual counseling, educational workshops on behavior management, health and hygiene issues, language development, fine-motor development, parental rights and advocacy.
-In both schools, skilled and talented professionals routinely review and adjust the children's Individualized Education Plans (IEP).
+Teachers encourage the involvement of parents and caregivers and offer support groups, individual counseling, educational workshops on behavior management, health and hygiene issues, language development, fine-motor development, and information on parental rights/advocacy.
+In both schools, skilled and talented professionals routinely review and adjust the children's Individualized Education Plans.

-State-approved evaluations are provided free of charge to every child and include psychological, educational, speech and language, occupational or physical therapy assessments.
+Both early learning centers are New York State Education Department (NYSED) approved preschool special education programs.
+Program approval allows us to provide multidisciplinary evaluations to children who may have developmental concerns.
+Evaluations may include: psychological, education, speech & language, social history, occupational therapy, and physical therapy evaluations depending on what the child may need.
 Once the children are about to graduate from the ELC, the team helps identify the most appropriate and least restrictive environment for the children's next move – kindergarten.